swiftlang/swift-package-manager/Documentation/Usage.md

     $ swift package edit Foo --revision 969c6a9

-This is similar to previous version except that the Package Manager will leave the dependency at a detched HEAD on the specified revision.
+This is similar to previous version except that the Package Manager will leave the dependency at a detached HEAD on the specified revision.

 Note: It is necessary to provide either a branch or revision option.
 The rationale here is that checking out the currently resolved version would leave the repository on a detached HEAD, which is confusing.
-Explict options makes the action predictable for user.
+Explicit options makes the action predictable for user.

 Once a package is in an editable state, you can navigate to the directory